A-H-S-1/MRI-COG_Decline/README.md

 Each MRI underwent the following steps:

 1. Skull stripping using SynthStrip
 2. Orientation normalization to RAS
 3. Bias field correction (N4)
 4. Resampling to uniform voxel spacing
 5. Intensity normalization
-6. Center cropping / padding to fixed shape
+6. Center cropping / padding to a fixed shape
 7. Conversion to NumPy format

----

-### 1. Skull Stripping
+#### Skull Stripping

-Non-brain tissue (e.g., skull, scalp, neck) was removed using **SynthStrip** from FreeSurfer to isolate brain tissue and reduce irrelevant variation.
+Non-brain tissue (e.g., skull, scalp, neck) was removed using SynthStrip from FreeSurfer to isolate brain tissue and reduce irrelevant variation.
 Synthstrip takes a NIfTI volume as input and outputs a skull-stripped NIfTI volume.
 Scans that failed skull stripping were excluded from further processing, and their paths were saved.

----

-### 2. Orientation Normalization
+#### Orientation Normalization

-All MRIs were converted to **RAS (Right–Anterior–Superior)** orientation using `nibabel.as_closest_canonical` to ensure consistent anatomical alignment across subjects and prevent axis inconsistencies during model training.
+All MRIs were converted to RAS (Right–Anterior–Superior) orientation using nibabel.as_closest_canonical to ensure consistent anatomical alignment across subjects and prevent axis inconsistencies during model training.

----

-### 3. Bias Field Correction
+#### Bias Field Correction

-We applied **N4 bias field correction** using SimpleITK to correct low-frequency intensity inhomogeneities.
-This is important for MRI data due to scanner field artifacts, as it improves intensity consistency across scans.
+We applied N4 bias field correction using SimpleITK to correct low-frequency intensity inhomogeneities.
+This is important for MRI data because scanner field artifacts can cause inconsistent intensities across scans.

----

-### 4. Resampling to Uniform Voxel Spacing
+#### Resampling to Uniform Voxel Spacing

-All volumes were resampled to a fixed voxel spacing: `(160, 192, 160)`.
+All volumes were resampled to a fixed voxel spacing: (160, 192, 160).
 If the volume was larger, it was center-cropped; if it was smaller, it was zero-padded.
 This ensures consistent tensor dimensions and compatibility with 3d CNNs training.

----
-### 5. Final Formatting
+#### Final Formatting

 Each processed MRI is stored as:

-- Shape: `(1, 160, 192, 160)`
+* Shape: (1, 160, 192, 160)
-- Data type: `float32`
+* Data type: float32
-- Format: `.npy`
+* Format: .npy

 The channel dimension is added to support PyTorch 3D convolutional models.

----

 ### Quality Control and Outlier Removal

-- Failed preprocessing steps (e.g., skull stripping errors) were logged and excluded
+* Failed preprocessing steps (e.g., skull stripping errors) were logged and excluded.
-- Filtering pipeline that identified and removed corrupted, misaligned, or anomalous MRI volumes prior to model training
+* Filtering pipeline that identified and removed corrupted, misaligned, or anomalous MRI volumes prior to model training

----
-# 1. Overview of filtering
+#### Overview of filtering

 Each MRI file was evaluated using multiple independent criteria:

 1. File integrity
 2. Global intensity statistics
 3. Spatial alignment
 4. Boundary artifacts

 A scan was removed if it failed any of the above criteria.

----

-# 2. File Integrity Check
+#### File Integrity Check

-Each `.npy` file was loaded and inspected for:
+Each .npy file was loaded and inspected for:

-- loading errors (corrupt or unreadable files)
+* loading errors (corrupt or unreadable files)
-- presence of NaN values
+* presence of NaN values
-- presence of infinite values
+* presence of infinite values

----

-# 3. Statistical Outlier Detection
+#### Statistical Outlier Detection

-- abnormally bright or dark scans
+* abnormally bright or dark scans
-- scans with extremely low or high contrast
+* scans with extremely low or high contrast
-- preprocessing failures affecting intensity scaling To identify files that were blurry, had poor contrast, or had abnormally bright or dark scans, we computed basic intensity statistics for each scan:
+* preprocessing failures affecting intensity scaling To identify files that were blurry, had poor contrast, or had abnormally bright or dark scans, we computed basic intensity statistics for each scan:

-- mean intensity
+* mean intensity
-- standard deviation
+* standard deviation

 These were then normalized across the dataset using a Z-score:

-z = (x - mean) / std
+* z = (x - mean) / std

 A scan is flagged as an outlier if:

-- |z_mean| > threshold
+* |z_mean| > threshold
-- OR |z_std| > threshold
+* OR |z_std| > threshold

 After testing different thresholds, we found a threshold of 2 that balanced accuracy, flagging erroneous files while ignoring MRIs with large anatomical deviations.

----

-# 4. Center-of-Mass Shift (Spatial Misalignment)
+#### Center-of-Mass Shift (Spatial Misalignment)

-We estimate the distance of the 'mass' in the brain image from the center to avoid training or testing on images that were misaligned, had cropping issues, or failed preprocessing.
+We estimate the distance of the ‘mass’ in the brain image from the center to avoid training or testing on images that were misaligned, had cropping issues, or failed preprocessing.

----

-## Procedure
+##### Procedure

 1. Convert the 3D volume into a 2D projection (mean across slices)
 2. Normalize intensities
 3. Compute the center of mass of the image
 4. Measure its distance from the image center to find its shift value
 5. Scans with a shift value above the 95th percentile were removed

----

-# 5. Edge Artifact Detection
+#### Edge Artifact Detection

 We measured the fraction of the image boundary that consists of zero-valued pixels in order to identify images with excessive padding, cropping errors, or failed skull stripping.

----

-## Procedure
+##### Procedure

 1. Extract the middle slice of the MRI
 2. Collect pixel values along the image border
 3. Compute the fraction of border pixels equal to zero
 4. Removed scans with an edge ratio > threshold

 Through visual testing, we found a threshold value of 0.2 was able to identify which files had the mri partially cut off by the edge.

 ---